mcventus/Carviewer/README.md

 ## NOTICE
 - External Libraries, APIS, and other resources used to complete this react project.
 - All MVP and STRETCHED GOALS implemented tested and are visible in the screenshots.
+- The website is completely responsive to any screen size.

 ## Report Format Example
 - Taken from the Teacher's repository.